2003 and 2004

 deal for me.
 It seemed to be a big deal for everybody else."[2]

-their two daughters Viva-Lee and Ava-Lee as well as son Calo Leon, who was
+Viva-Lee and Ava-Lee as well as their son Calo Leon, who was born in 2002.

 "Well, I think I lead two totally separate lives.
 There are times when I